 FDA and ASHP work closely to share information and provide the most current information.

-For manufacturing/quality problems, FDA works with the firm to address the issues.
-Problems may involve very low risk (e.g. wrong expiration date on package) to high risk (particulate in product or sterility issues).
-Regulatory discretion may be employed to address shortages to mitigate any significant risk to patients.
+For manufacturing/quality problems where the manufacturer reports a potential or actual shortage to FDA, FDA works with the firm to address the shortage.
+Problems can vary in significance, such as relatively low risk problems (e.g., minor error on the label) to high risk (e.g., particulate in product, sterility issues).
+Regulatory discretion may be employed for a drug to be distributed to address shortages after additional controls are implemented to mitigate significant risk to patients as needed.

 When a shortage occurs and a firm has inventory that is close to expiry or already expired, if the company has data to support extension of the expiration dating for that inventory, FDA is able to review this and approve the extended dating to help increase supplies until new production is available.